Media-Based Modulation for Next-Generation Wireless: A Survey and Some New Developments: Increased Diversity Order Through Application of FEC

+where $\mathsf{SNR}$ is the average signal-to-noise ratio at each receive antenna.
+Appendix \ref{appendix:uncoded_diversity} shows an uncoded MBM achieves {diversity order} $d = K - r$ without any special processing other than the usual maximum likelihood detection.
+Furthermore, applying a FEC with minimum distance $D$ increases the {diversity} order by a multiplicative factor of $D$ for a small reduction in the multiplexing gain.
+More precisely, an MDS code using a maximum likelihood decoder achieves diversity order $d = D \times K-{r}/{\tau}$, where $\tau$ is the code dimensionless rate (c.f. \cite{mbm_dmt}).
+Moreover, using a simple hard-decision decoder with $t$ error correction capability, MBM achieves a diversity order of $(t+1)\times K$.
+Appendix \ref{appendix:coded_diversity} provides the analytical analysis for the increase in the diversity order using a hard-decision decoder.

-Note that, unlike random-like codes such as Turbo-code and Low Density Parity (LDPC) codes which typically suffer from error floor, the slope of the error curve in coded MBM will not change as $S\!N\!R$ increases.
+\emph{Remark}: Unlike legacy MIMO, in MBM, the increase in diversity order is realized using a single transmit unit, i.e., a single RF chain and a single transmit antenna surrounded by RF walls.
+Therefore, a higher diversity order, resulting in a better error performance, is possible merely through algorithmic complexity.
+Furthermore, unlike random-like codes such as turbo codes and low-density parity check (LDPC) codes which typically suffer from error floor, the slope of the error curve in coded MBM will not change as SNR increases.